 Lastly, apply glue to the top of the trunk and place your tree ornament centrally into the trunk.
 Step back and admire your handwork.

-I hope you enjoyed this tutorial and it inspires you to create your own unique sea glass Christmas tree.
+I hope you enjoyed this tutorial for gorgeous sea glass christmas trees.
+Unique seaglass Christmas tree’s make great decor for your holiday table.
 Do check out my many other sea glass crafts for further inspiration:-